-The Communications Director was among the first executive hires by the Commission in early November 2020.
+The Communications Director was among the first executive hires by the Commission, in early November 2020.
 An argument can be made that the Communication Director is needed much earlier to assist the Commission in the recruitment of executive level staff.
 Although CSA assisted in the recruitment effort and actually hired a firm, it may have been more beneficial bringing someone into this position to help promote the Commission and recruit for the executive level positions.
 Early on, the Commission did not have a presence on various social media platforms or even their own website.
+[Ed. note: the 2020 Commission did inherit the 2010 Commission's website, but it was in an obsolete format that was very difficult to update.]
 Potentially bringing the Communication Director on sooner, could have benefited the Commission in reaching out further to more diverse pool of candidates.
 How much sooner will depend on when the Commission is fully seated.
-The Communication Director, Fredy Ceja, brought a wealth of experience from working for a legislative member in a similar capacity.
-He helped establish this Commission's digital footprint on social media platforms and distinguish it from the 2010 Commission with it's branding.
-He was also responsible for creating this Commission's new website from the ground up using Nationbuilder.
+The Communication Director brought a wealth of experience from working for a legislative member in a similar capacity.
+He helped establish this Commission's digital footprint on social media platforms and distinguish it from the 2010 Commission with new branding.
+He was also responsible for creating this Commission's new website from the ground up using NationBuilder.
 This task was outside or his scope of duties, but necessary.
 In addition to bringing the Communications Director onboard sooner, it will be advisable for the Communications Director to bring onboard three to more staff to assist in all the different media platforms and tasks.
 For more information on communication activities see Communications Final Report prepared by the Communications Director.